 In 2014 I discovered breathwork (conscious connected breathing) and am now a fully trained breathwork facilitator and group leader.
-I have been a life and career coach for some time and recently have been exploring the use of

-IMAGES Above: Allison with her dad. xxxx Over the page: Allison, the School for Wellbeing website embodiment to help me coach clients as well as to make my own decisions - literally using the body's intelligence (that gut feeling as we often call it) to help understand what is going on for us, make decisions and guide choices.
+I have been a life and career coach for some time and recently have been exploring the use of embodiment to help me coach clients as well as to make my own decisions - literally using the body's intelligence (that gut feeling as we often call it) to help understand what is going on for us, make decisions and guide choices.